jka6502/sokkit/README.md

 successful call made.

-An additional property on the returned array, `errors` will contain objects with `module` and `error` properties, describing details of any plugins that threw exceptions while processing the request.
+An additional property on the returned array, `errors` will contain objects with `name` and `error` properties, describing details of any plugins that threw exceptions while processing the request.

 The `apply` method works exactly the same as `call`, except the arguments are